 If an employee opts out of health insurance through the City, they may re-enroll due to a loss of coverage.
 The employee will be required to pay back a prorated amount of their cash benefit.

-Employees who already participate with the City of Boston Health Insurance Opt-out Program must complete the Renewal Form each year during open enrollment in order to receive their cash benefit.
+Employees who already participate with the City of Boston Health Insurance Opt-out Program must complete the Renewal Form each year and provide a new letter of creditable coverage during annual open enrollment in order to receive their cash benefit.